Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

-The Type 1 Diabetes UK Immunotherapy Consortium is currently looking for volunteers for some of its clinical trials.
+The UK T1D Research Consortium is currently looking for volunteers for some of its clinical trials.
 Each of these trials will have different criteria for who can and cannot take part.

-If you would like to find out more about these trials, including who can get involved, visit the Type 1 Diabetes UK Immunotherapy Consortium website.
+If you would like to find out more about these trials, including who can get involved, visit the UK T1D Research Consortium website.

 JDRF is also funding Professor Dayan for another project that aims to speed up the development and licensing of immunotherapies.
 The project will use mathematical modelling to improve the way clinical trials are analysed for success.